Toward Foundational Model for Sleep Analysis Using a Multimodal Hybrid Self-Supervised Learning Framework: Introduction

 This study proposes SynthSleepNet, a multimodal hybrid SSL methodology for analyzing PSG data.
-Drawing inspiration from NeuroNet \cite{ref19} and MultiMAE \cite{ref27}, SynthSleepNet integrates masked prediction and contrastive learning to fully train generative and discriminative representation capabilities.
-This is the first multimodal SSL approach to combine these techniques.
+Drawing inspiration from NeuroNet \cite{ref19} and MultiMAE \cite{ref27}, SynthSleepNet introduces a novel multimodal SSL framework that combines masked prediction and contrastive learning to jointly exploit generative and discriminative representation learning.
+This combination enables SynthSleepNet to overcome the individual limitations of each method—preserving semantic context without masking-induced instability, while simultaneously enforcing representational separability across physiological events.
+Moreover, this integration allows robust cross-modal fusion under low supervision by aligning modality-specific features using jointly optimized reconstruction and contrastive objectives.
+Experimental results demonstrate that this design improves generalization under limited labels and stabilizes pretraining dynamics.
 Unlike existing methodologies, SynthSleepNet evaluates sleep quality comprehensively by performing three downstream tasks: sleep stage classification, apnea detection, and hypopnea detection.
 Experimental results demonstrate that SynthSleepNet surpasses state-of-the-art methods across all three tasks and excels in semi-supervised learning environments.
 The proposed methodology is expected to establish a new foundation for sleep analysis.